- 1 Map for this guide

 Within the resort, you’ll find several other family-friendly things to do in Šibenik.
 For a total shift from the city’s history, Aquapark Dalmatia is Croatia’s first themed water park.
 It has a Kids Zone, a lazy river, slides, jacuzzis, and waterfalls to enjoy in the warmer weather.

-In addition to the Aquapark, there’s also the Pirate Sea Adventure, which takes you into the ocean on the resort’s Galija Explorer pirate ship on a quest for treasure and swimming or enjoy local, traditional foods at the Dalmatian Ethno Village, which is located inside the resort’s Amadria Park.
+In addition to the Aquapark, there’s also the Pirate Adventure Mini Golf, a completely pirate-themed mini-golf course, and traditional foods at the Dalmatian Ethno Village, which is located inside the resort’s Amadria Park.

 You can go for a day or stay overnight at one of the many hotels in the area or stay at the Amadria Park Jakov on the park’s property.